jgberton/rightplace-ai-case-study/README.md

 | 🤖 | North enriches candidates |
 | 📊 | Review Living Profiles |
 | 🤝 | Hire with better context |

 The goal isn't to automate hiring.

-The goal is to improve the quality of hiring decisions by providing richer professional context.
+It's to improve hiring decisions with better professional context.
 ---

 ## Privacy by Design